UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 deploymentconfig "router” updated
 ```

-We can now create a new basic route with that label and see that it doesn’t appear on any router
+We can now create a new basic route with that label and see that it doesn't appear on any router:

 ```
 $ oc expose svc application-3 --labels="isolated=true"